 In the first semi-final, New Zealand defeated India.
 Meanwhile, England crushed the defending cricket world cup champions, Australia, in the second semi-final while giving a fierce competition to New Zealand in the final.

 The final of 2019 Cricket World Cup rushed everyone’s adrenalin as the scores were tied at 241 and the match was totally dependent on the super over.
 Just look at the irony, the scores were again leveled at 15 even at the super over.
-Originally, the match was tied but due to a higher boundary count in main innings, England was declared ICC world cup winner 2019.
+Originally, the match was tied but due to a higher boundary count in the main innings, England was declared ICC world cup winner 2019.

 ICC World Cup Winner 2011